I have a few previous posts about my struggle with stuff.

 This is coming from a person who has consistently had a small house with lots of stuff for most of my life.
 I used to constantly wish I had a bigger house, more storage, more room and just MORE.
 It was a constant desire and difficult to feel satisfied with that type of attitude.

-I was content waiting for someday to happen and meanwhile buying heaps of things to do, wear, use, learn or try when that day finally came.
-I was constantly rearranging, trying to find the ideal arrangement to make it seem like I had less stuff and more space.
+I spent many years being content waiting for someday to happen and meanwhile buying heaps of things to do, wear, use, learn or try when that day finally came.
+I never used any of the items I had…it seemed like I constantly spent time trying to arrange everything.
+When I’d get too frustrated that I couldn’t get things arranged the way I wanted, what do you think I did?